 Procedure:

-The teacher tells the students that yesterday, around 3 a.m. a burglary happened in the street they life in.
+The teacher tells the students that yesterday, around 3 a.m. a burglary happened in the street they live in.
 The student was looking outside the window when this happened.
 The teacher tells the student to look at the picture for 90 seconds and remember as much as they can.
 After 90 seconds, the teacher removes the picture.
 Then the teacher turns into the role of a policeman and asks the students what they saw.
 Every detail can help to solve the crime.

 After the first part, the students get the picture again and have another 3 minutes to look at the picture.
 They have to write down three suspects who they think did it.
 After the three minutes the teacher takes the picture away.
 The students work with their bench neighbor.
 They tell each other who they think did it.